savonet/book/language.md

    does not contain basic errors,
 3. _compilation_ of the program: this produces a new program which will generate the stream (a _stream generator_),
-4. _instantiation_ : the sources get created and checked to be infallible where required,
+4. _instantiation_: the sources are created and checked to be infallible where required,
 5. _execution_ of the stream generator to actually produce audio.